What is dyslexia?

 Your child will have a homework binder for dyslexia.
 The binder will come home with them every night and there will be 10-15 minutes of homework each night in addition to reading practice.
 Any papers in the front pocket with a check mark on them are considered homework for the evening.
 When homework is finished papers can go in the back pocket or be filed under the appropriate tabs.
 This homework can consist of handwriting practice, RAP pages (groups of words to read rapidly), instant words, and rate pages.

 Reading practice is one of the best ways to help your child!
 Read with them 20 minutes each night in addition to the above homework pages.
 Reading can be done out loud where you read to them or they read to you, they can read silently, or listen to audio books on Learning Ally.

 Please sign off on the parent communication log each week so that I know you are seeing your child's homework.
 I will try to write you a note each day they are in my class.
 If you need to know something check there or send me a message on Dojo!

 Lexia Core5 Reading is a computer-based program that can help students improve their literacy skills over the summer and through the school year.
 The activities support and build on your child's classroom curriculum and focus on developing reading skills in six areas: phonological awareness, phonics, structural analysis, fluency, vocabulary, and comprehension.

 How to log in at home:

 Input the TEACHER

 Students then log in with their username and password.
-(Hint: it is the same login information they use for AR, they should know it)
+(Hint: grades 2 -4 it is the same login information they use for AR, they should know it, grades 5-6 it is their google login, again they should know it)